rndazurescript/FunWithAzureML/forecast-online-endpoint/Readme.md

 Deploy the model:

+1. Deploy an endpoint using `az ml online-endpoint create -f endpoint.yml`
+   > Uncomment the `public_network_access: disabled` line if you are behind a vnet.
 1. Modify the `deployment.yml` to update:
    1. `your-deployment-name` to whatever you want to name your endpoint.
-   1. `your-endpoint-name` to match an endpoint that you have already deployed
+   1. `your-endpoint-name` to match an endpoint that you deployed above
+   > If you are behind a vnet:
+   >
+   > - Uncomment the `egress_public_network_access: disabled` line.
+   > - Use the cloned environment `environment: azureml:clonedautoml:1`.
+   >
 1. Deploy the endpoint locally to test:

    ```bash